MaudeWagner/CRgenetic/README.md

 ### Title: Associations of the LIBRA index with cognitive resilience to genetic susceptibility to dementia

-This repository provides a R code used to:
+The R code provided in this repository can be used to:

 (i) model trajectories of global cognition using a latent process mixed model for multivariate longitudinal outcomes